 Can I get ear acupuncture or ear seeds with community acupuncture?

 We do offer a specific ear seed therapy when the community clinics are operating.
-This is the only time you can schedule an Ear Seed session by itself, which takes about 15 minutes and costs only $15!
-See the available openings and book online here.
+This is the only time you can schedule an Ear Seed session by itself.

 Auriculotherapy involves the stimulation of the "auricle" of the external ear for the treatment of health conditions in other parts of the body.
 It applies the principles of acupuncture to specific points on the ear, and can be done with less cost without the need for full treatment tables or private sessions.
 Read more...